spacetelescope/jwst/docs/jwst/master_background/description.rst

 members into a master background spectrum and then subtract it from each of the two science exposures.

-NIRSpec MOS with Background Slits
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-NIRSpec MOS exposures that have one or more slits defined as background require unique processing.
-The background slits take the place of both nodded and off-target background exposures, because the background can be measured directly from the spectra contained in those slits.
-Because the background spectra come from the same exposure as the source spectra, the master background processing is applied within the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline as each individual exposure is calibrated, rather than during :ref:`calwebb_spec3 <calwebb_spec3>` processing.
-In this scenario, all source and background slits are first partially calibrated up through the :ref:`extract_2d <extract_2d_step>` and :ref:`srctype <srctype_step>` steps of :ref:`calwebb_spec2 <calwebb_spec2>` to produce 2D cutouts for each slit.
-At this point the `master_background` step is applied, which completes the remaining calibration steps for all of the background slits, resulting in multiple 1D extracted background spectra.
-The background spectra are combined (as with other observing modes) to create a 1D master background spectrum, and then the master background spectrum is interpolated back into the 2D space of each source slit and subtracted.
-The background-subtracted source slits then have all of their remaining :ref:`calwebb_spec2 <calwebb_spec2>` calibration steps applied.

-Note that special corrections are applied to the 2D master background data before being subtracted from each source slit, as explained in detail below.

 Creating the 1-D Master Background Spectrum
 -------------------------------------------
 The 1-D master background spectrum is created by combining data contained in the